 You can generate more versions of an image, with the model and scene shown from different angles:

-Select the context menu for a generated virtual model image that you like.
+Select the context menu for a generated Virtual Model image.

 Photoroom generates more images that use the same model and background, but shown from different angles and in different poses.